 It was a set of rules and principles, drafted by the Constitutional Convention, and was later on altered by several amendments and the Bill of Rights.
 Here are some interesting facts which are important to know about the Constitution, and are fascinating on the whole.

 Why was the Constitution Written?

 ► On July 4, 1776, the Congress approved the wordings of the Declaration of Independence.
 With this, Thirteen British colonies in North America declared that they were no longer part of the British Empire.
 However, the declaration did not provide any framework or guidelines to the governments of the new states on how to proceed with running the states.

 ►The state governments carried out their functions in cooperation with the Continental Congress till the Articles of Federation were formulated and ratified in March 1781.
 However, the political structure that was suggested for the independent states was much different from the one that the present US Constitution stipulates for the country.

-► Paper money was floating around and inflation soared up.
+► Money was floating around and inflation soared up.
 The states were on the edge of economic disaster.
-A need was felt to make certain changes in the Articles of Confederation that would give greater power to the Central Government so that stability could be brought to the states.
-As a result the Philadelphia Convention was called in 1787 which lasted from May 25 to September 17.
+A need was felt to make changes in the Articles of Confederation that would give power to the Government so that there could be stability in the states.
+As a result the Philadelphi Convention was called in 1787 which lasted from May 25 to September 17.

 When was the Constitution Scripted?

 ► Other than Rhode Island, the rest of the 12 states agreed to send their delegates to the Philadelphia Convention.
 On May 25, 1787, 55 delegates from different states met at the Pennsylvania State House, now known as the Independence Hall, to discuss the changes in the Articles of Confederation.